 In the grocery store, certification seals hopefully make it easier to identify safe and trusted products.
 Products that have been certified gluten-free will typically bear a symbol on the label, so customers with celiac disease and other gluten-related disorders can quickly and easily recognize the symbol and know that the product has earned approval.

-Beyond Celiac endorses the Gluten-Free Certification Program (GFCP) , a food safety-based gluten management system for manufacturers, which was created by the Allergen Control Group and the Canadian Celiac Association.
-Beyond Celiac now brings this system to the U.S. This alliance makes the GFCP the first and only North American program endorsed by leading celiac disease organizations in both the U.S. and Canada.
+Beyond Celiac endorses the Gluten-Free Certification Program (GFCP), a food safety-based gluten management system for manufacturers, which was created by the Allergen Control Group and the Canadian Celiac Association.
+Beyond Celiac has brought this system to the U.S. This alliance makes the GFCP the first North American program endorsed by leading celiac disease organizations in both the U.S. and Canada.

 As the food industry becomes increasingly globalized, Beyond Celiac believes that international alliances such as this partnership with the GFCP will play a critical role in ensuring that our gluten-free food supply is truly safe and trusted.